Scalable Generation of Massive Schr\"odinger Cat States via Quantum Tunneling

 We initialize the system by utilizing the integer filling property of the Mott insulator and a site-resolved atom manipulation technique.
 In this superlattice, we implement a cooling method for the Mott insulators by transferring entropy to nearby superfluid reservoirs~\cite{Yang2020}.
-The central filling factor $n$ can be tuned from 1 to 5, with the corresponding temperatures measured between $3.7(2)$~nK and $5.6(5)$~nK (see Methods).
+The central filling factor $n$ can be tuned from 1 to 7, with the corresponding temperatures measured between $2.2(2)$~nK and $6.2(1)$~nK.
 The repulsive on-site interaction is around $U/h= 835(6)$~Hz, binding the particles together during the collective tunneling.
-Despite the strong interactions, three-body loss is relatively low, with the $1/e$ lifetime of the sample at $n=5$ reaching 3.2(2)~s.
-To prepare the initial state with atoms occupying only the left sites, we selectively flip the internal states of the right-site atoms and subsequently remove them using resonant light.
+Three-body loss is relatively low, with the $1/e$ lifetime of the sample at $n=7$ reaching 1.8(1)~s.
+Such a low rate of three-body loss may primarily result from suppression effects in the strongly interacting regime~\cite{Tolra2004}.
+To prepare the initial state with an array of atomic clusters occupying only the left sites, we selectively flip the internal states of atoms on the right sites and subsequently remove them using resonant light, as illustrated in Fig.~\ref{Fig2}\rm{b}.

 We monitor the tunneling dynamics of bonded clusters in an array of isolated double wells.
 In the insulating state, tunneling is suppressed by setting high barriers in all directions.
 Along the $x$-direction, the long-lattice depth is kept at $8.87(4)E_r$ to prevent inter-well tunneling between adjacent double wells.
 Here, $E_r = h^2/(2 m_0 \lambda_s^2)$ denotes the recoil energy, and $m_0$ is the atomic mass of ${}^{87}$Rb.
-For double-well systems in the $\ket{n,0}$ state, we lower the barrier and enable atoms to tunnel through.
-After a set interval, we rapidly raise the barrier to halt the tunneling dynamics and prepare for detection.
-Figure~\ref{Fig2}\rm{b} shows the energy spectrum of a 5-atom bonded cluster in the Fock state basis, where tunneling is effectively a fifth-order perturbation process.
-In the balanced double well, the states $\ket{5,0}$ and $\ket{0,5}$ are degenerate, while each intermediate state has a lower energy, acting as virtual states that do not noticeably populate during the evolution.
-Since maintaining the balanced configuration is critical to keeping the $\ket{5,0}$ and $\ket{0,5}$ states resonant, we stabilize the energy bias $\Delta \equiv \varepsilon_{\text{R}} - \varepsilon_{\text{L}}$ between wells to $2.5(1) \times 10^{-4}$ level relative to $V_0$.
+For double-well systems prepared in the $\ket{n,0}$ state, we lower the barrier and enable atoms to tunnel through.
+After a set interval, we rapidly raise the barrier to freeze the tunneling dynamics and prepare for detection.
+Figure~\ref{Fig2}\rm{c} shows the energy spectrum of a seven-atom bonded cluster in the Fock state basis, where tunneling is effectively a 7th-order perturbation process.
+In the balanced double well, the states $\ket{7,0}$ and $\ket{0,7}$ are degenerate, while each intermediate state has a lower energy, acting as virtual states that do not noticeably populate during the evolution.
+Since maintaining the balanced configuration is critical to keeping the $\ket{7,0}$ and $\ket{0,7}$ states resonant, we stabilize the energy bias $\Delta \equiv \varepsilon_{\text{R}} - \varepsilon_{\text{L}}$ between wells to $2.5(1) \times 10^{-4}$ level relative to $V_0$.